The Most Common Types of Shellfish in British Columbia Waters

 Below is our breakdown of the most common types of shellfish found in British Columbia.

-Oysters are saltwater bivalve molluscs that stay rooted in place for most of their lives.
+Oysters are saltwater bivalve mollusks that stay rooted in place for most of their lives.
 There are two main types of oysters found in BC – the Olympia Oyster and the Pacific Oyster.
 Olympia oysters are the smaller of the two and are the only native oyster on the BC coast.
 It is illegal to keep Olympia oysters due to their dwindling population.

 Pacific oysters are the main type of oyster cultured in southern BC waters.
 They are thicker and larger than Olympia oysters, with a rougher appearance.
 They come in a number of coloured patterns including browns, greens, and greys with purple fluting.
 The harvesting of oysters can be done by gathering them up from their beds, either by hand, rake, or special tongs.

-Clams are another type of bivalve mollusc that are smaller, smoother, and shinier than oysters.
+Clams are another type of bivalve mollusk that are smaller, smoother, and shinier than oysters.
 Unlike oysters, clams are not rooted to one spot for the duration of their lives.
 Like oysters, harvesting of clams is done by hand or short / long-handled forks or rakes, depending on the species.
 Common clam species in BC include: razor clams, butter clams, littleneck clams, Manila clams, and varnish clams.
 There are also geoduck clams, a somewhat more distinctive clam species with a large visible siphon (neck) and more rectangular shell shape.

 Harvesting undersized clams is prohibited, and size limits vary per type of clam.
 On top of that, certain areas are closed to clam harvesting, due to biotoxins present in the water.
 Always be sure to check the area’s closure notices before consuming clams in these areas.

-Mussels are bivalve molluscs similar to clams.
+Mussels are bivalve mollusks similar to clams.
 Blue mussels are the most commonly found mussels in BC.
 They have bluish-black shells and a distinctive “D” or flattened teardrop shape.
 Their interior is a pearly violet or white colour.
 Mussels in BC live on calm shores in the intertidal zone, latching onto surfaces with their strong byssal threads.

-Scallops are yet another common type of marine bivalve mollusc that can be found in BC, particularly the Pink scallop and the Spiny scallop.
+Scallops are yet another common type of marine bivalve mollusk that can be found in BC, particularly the Pink scallop and the Spiny scallop.
 Spiny scallops are reddish-brown and Pink scallops are pinkish-white.
 Other types of scallops are farmed throughout the BC coast due to their popularity with seafood lovers.
 When you think of a seashell – the first image that comes to mind is likely that of the fan-shaped scallop shell.